yosshi4486/UITableViewCellRegistration/README.md

 Please open and see playground file which located at [here](https://github.com/yosshi4486/UITableViewCellRegistration/blob/main/MyPlayground.playground/Contents.swift)!

 ## Contribution
-We are wating your contribution!😍
+We are wating for your contribution!😍